Why it's advised to remove gluten and diary

-Diet changes can help reduce the symptoms of endometriosis and removing dairy and gluten can help reduce inflammation, bloating and pain which are very common distressing symptoms
+Diet changes can help reduce the symptoms of endometriosis and removing dairy and gluten can often help reduce inflammation, bloating and pain which are very common distressing symptoms

 There is no doubt that changing your diet can improve your endometriosis symptoms.
 Sometimes it happens quickly (1-3 months) and sometimes it takes time (12 months) so don’t panic if changing your diet doesn’t yield results immediately.
 This is about a lifestyle change that will help your body function optimally.